douglasgreen/duolingo/esperanto.md

 - the fly - la muŝo
 - the food - la manĝaĵo
 - the friend - la amiko
+- the friend - la geamiko
 - the fruit - la frukto
 - the girlfriend - la amikino
+- the girlfriend - la koramikino
 - the girl - la knabino
 - the glass (drinking) - la glaso
+- the graddaughter - la nepino
 - the grandfather - la avo
 - the grandmother - la avino
+- the grandparent - la geavo
+- the grandson - la nepo
+- the great-grandfather - la praavo
+- the great-grandmother - la praavino
 - the hat - la ĉapelo
 - the help - la helpo
 - the home - la hejmo
 - the horse - la ĉevalo
 - the house - la domo
+- the husband - la edzo
 - the ice - la glacio
 - the insect - la insekto
 - their - ilia